The Yes Album: Background

 Yes had already recorded two albums for Atlantic Records by mid-1970, but neither had been commercially successful and the label was considering dropping them.
 They had replaced founding member Banks with Howe, who enjoyed playing a wider variety of styles, including folk and country music, and played a mix of electric and acoustic guitars.
 Singer Jon Anderson later said that Howe could "jump from one thing to the other, very fast, very talented."
 After some warm-up gigs with Howe, the band moved to Devon to write and rehearse new material.
 They arrived at a cottage in Churchill, north of Barnstaple, but felt restricted there and were not allowed to make any noise after dark.
 They advertised in the local paper for a new location, and moved to Langley Farm in Romansleigh, near South Molton, some 20 mi away.
 Howe in particular enjoyed working on the farm, and eventually bought it.
 Following rehearsals, the band booked Advision Studios in London with producer Eddie Offord and spent the autumn recording.
 The band enjoyed the sessions, and soon had enough material ready for an album.

 Several weeks into the Langley Farm rehearsals, manager Roy Flynn came to tell the band he was leaving them and taking money he believed he was owed.
 This put the band under severe financial stress, leaving concerts as their only source of income at the time.
-Flynn also owned 5 per cent of the band's publishing revenues in perpetuity; that was later terminated but it left the band bitter enough to retitle a short Bill Bruford instrumental on their next album, Fragile, "Five Per Cent For Nothing" in protest.
-He was soon replaced by Brian Lane.
+Flynn also owned 5 per cent of the band's publishing revenues in perpetuity; that was later terminated but it left the band bitter enough to retitle a short Bill Bruford instrumental on their next album, Fragile, "Five Per Cent for Nothing" in protest.
+Flynn was soon replaced by Brian Lane.

 On 23 November 1970, the group were involved in a head-on vehicle collision at Basingstoke, while returning from the previous evening's gig at the Plymouth Guildhall.
 The band all suffered shock, and Kaye's foot was fractured.
 He had to do the next few gigs, and the album cover's photo shoot, with it in plaster.

 Howe mostly used a Gibson ES-175 semi-acoustic guitar and a Martin 00-18 acoustic for recording, though he did attempt to play a variety of styles with the two instruments.
+Squire played a 1964 Rickenbacker RM1999 bass with Rotosound Swing Bass steel roundwound strings.
+His amplification was a Marshall 100W tube head with 4x12 cabinets.
 Kaye's main instruments were the Hammond organ and piano, including a solo on "A Venture".
 Kaye had previously played the Hammond M-100, but for this album used the B-3, a move which he saw as "a turning point".
 He was not interested in playing synthesizers, which had started to appear on the market.
 This proved to be a problem with the other members of the band, and Kaye thought his style conflicted too much with Howe's.
 He left the group during rehearsals for the follow-up album in mid-1971, to be replaced by Rick Wakeman.